RonenNess/Shaku/README.md

 #### Gamepad Key Codes

-If `Shaku.input.delegateGamepadInputToKeys` is true (default), the Input manager will generate key-like states for all connected gamepads that have mappings.
+If `Shaku.input.delegateGamepadInputToKeys` is set to true (default), the Input manager will generate key-like states for all the connected gamepads that have standard mappings.

-This means that instead of using the `gamepad` object presented above, you can query it directly with `down()`, `pressed()`, `released()`, `doublePressed()` and `doubleReleased()`.
+This means that instead of using the gamepad state object like we demonstrated above, you can query it directly with the main `down()`, `pressed()`, `released()`, `doublePressed()` and `doubleReleased()` methods.

-The following properties are supported for every connected gamepad (X represent gamepad index):
+The following keys will work supported for every connected gamepad (where X represent the gamepad index starting from 0):

-- gamepadX_top: state of arrow keys top key (left buttons).
+- `gamepadX_top`: state of arrow keys top key (left buttons).
-- gamepadX_bottom: state of arrow keys bottom key (left buttons).
+- `gamepadX_bottom`: state of arrow keys bottom key (left buttons).
-- gamepadX_left: state of arrow keys left key (left buttons).
+- `gamepadX_left`: state of arrow keys left key (left buttons).
-- gamepadX_right: state of arrow keys right key (left buttons).
+- `gamepadX_right`: state of arrow keys right key (left buttons).
-- gamepadX_leftStickUp: true if left stick points directly up.
+- `gamepadX_leftStickUp`: true if left stick points directly up.
-- gamepadX_leftStickDown: true if left stick points directly down.
+- `gamepadX_leftStickDown`: true if left stick points directly down.
-- gamepadX_leftStickLeft: true if left stick points directly left.
+- `gamepadX_leftStickLeft`: true if left stick points directly left.
-- gamepadX_leftStickRight: true if left stick points directly right.
+- `gamepadX_leftStickRight`: true if left stick points directly right.
-- gamepadX_rightStickUp: true if right stick points directly up.
+- `gamepadX_rightStickUp`: true if right stick points directly up.
-- gamepadX_rightStickDown: true if right stick points directly down.
+- `gamepadX_rightStickDown`: true if right stick points directly down.
-- gamepadX_rightStickLeft: true if right stick points directly left.
+- `gamepadX_rightStickLeft`: true if right stick points directly left.
-- gamepadX_rightStickRight: true if right stick points directly right.
+- `gamepadX_rightStickRight`: true if right stick points directly right.
-- gamepadX_a: state of A key (from right buttons).
+- `gamepadX_a`: state of A key (from right buttons).
-- gamepadX_b: state of B key (from right buttons).
+- `gamepadX_b`: state of B key (from right buttons).
-- gamepadX_x: state of X key (from right buttons).
+- `gamepadX_x`: state of X key (from right buttons).
-- gamepadX_y: state of Y key (from right buttons).
+- `gamepadX_y`: state of Y key (from right buttons).
-- gamepadX_frontTopLeft: state of the front top-left button.
+- `gamepadX_frontTopLeft`: state of the front top-left button.
-- gamepadX_frontTopRight: state of the front top-right button.
+- `gamepadX_frontTopRight`: state of the front top-right button.
-- gamepadX_frontBottomLeft: state of the front bottom-left button.
+- `gamepadX_frontBottomLeft`: state of the front bottom-left button.
-- gamepadX_frontBottomRight: state of the front bottom-right button.
+- `gamepadX_frontBottomRight`: state of the front bottom-right button.

-For example, the following will trigger when the player either press the arrow up key on the gamepad, or move the left stick all the way up (will be called once when hitting threshold to consider as "up"):
+For example, the following will trigger when the player either press the arrow up key on the gamepad, or move the left stick all the way up:

 ```js
 if (Shaku.input.pressed(['gamepad0_up', 'gamepad0_leftStickUp'])) {